 117. Application of regulations to Barrow Island lease

-Where the royalty provisions are inconsistent with a regulation made under section 116 the royalty provisions shall prevail to the extent of the inconsistency
+Where the royalty provisions are inconsistent with a regulation made under section 116 the royalty provisions shall prevail to the extent of the inconsistency.

 ”;

 and

-(d) without affecting the character and incidents of the Barrow Island lease as a petroleum lease under the Petroleum Act 1936 14 but notwithstanding anything in that Act the following provisions apply —
+(d) without affecting the character and incidents of the Barrow Island lease as a petroleum lease under the Petroleum Act 1936 2 but notwithstanding anything in that Act the following provisions apply —